Dubá: History

 According to archaeological finds, there was an old Slavic settlement, existing from the first half of the 11th century.
 The first written mention of Dubá and Lords of Dubá is from 1253.
 The Berka of Dubá family owned the town until 1622.
 After the Battle of White Mountain, their properties were confiscated and Dubá was acquired by Albrecht von Wallenstein.
-After that, the owners of Dubé often changed.
+After that, the owners of Dubá often changed.

 Because of large fires in 1692, 1711 and 1845, Dubá never became a big town.

-Until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the Dauba district, one of the 94 Bezirkshauptmannschaften in Bohemia.
-From 1938 to 1945, it was annexed by Nazi Germany and administered as a part of the Regierungsbezirk Aussig of Reichsgau Sudetenland.
-After the World War II, the German population was expelled.
+Until 1918, the town was part of Austria-Hungary, head of the Dubá – Dauba district, one of the 94 Bezirkshauptmannschaften in Bohemia.
+From 1938 to 1945, it was annexed by Nazi Germany and administered as a part of the Reichsgau Sudetenland.
+After World War II, the German population was expelled.

 Demographics

+Transport

+The I/9 road (the section from Česká Lípa to Mělník) passes through the municipality.

 Sights

-The landmark of the Dubá is the Church of the Finding the Holy Cross.
+The main landmark of the Dubá is the Church of the Finding the Holy Cross.
 It was built in the late Baroque style in 1744–1760.
 The interior is equipped with rococo furniture.

 Nový Berštejn Castle was built in 1553–1567.
 In 1945, it was confiscated by the state and adapted to a special boarding school.
 After falling into disrepair, it was to be demolished, but it was bought by a private owner in 1991 and repaired.
 Since 1997, the castle has been used as a hotel with a sports complex.